energysistem/manuals/44315-Headphones 7/en/091_talk_control.md

 ## Audio input

 If you run out of battery or simply do not want to use the wireless connection, you can also connect your *Energy Headphones 7 Bluetooth ANC* to your music player using the audio cable provided.
-You don't need to switch on your headphones if you want to use the audio cable.
+You don't need to switch on your headphones if you want to enable line-in mode (audio cable).

 Simply connect the cable provided to the AUDIO INPUT (7) to enable this mode.